raucarrub/statistical_learning/README.md

 # Statistical learning
-This repository contains Jupyter Notebooks that illustrate different aspects of statistical learning.
+This repository contains Jupyter Notebooks that illustrate different aspects and applications of statistical learning theory.